 Step 1: Chat with AI to Generate Your First HTML File

 Open your AI chat window.
-What we're about to do is have the AI write a web page for you.
+We're going to ask the AI to write a web page for you.
 This web page will be the content displayed inside your app.

 How to ask the AI

 The key to chatting with AI is being clear about what you want.
 You don't need to know any "prompt engineering" jargon — just treat it like a patient assistant that needs clear instructions.
-Here's an example you can copy directly:
+Here's an example you can copy and adapt:

 I want to build a small personal tool app.
 The content is a "daily habit tracker" page.
 Please write me a complete HTML file with these requirements: